-- 10.1.
-The objective of a job-related medical examination is to ensure that individuals are medically and physically capable of performing the essential duties of the position for which they have been given a written conditional offer of employment. - 10.2.
-The medical examination shall relate to the individual's physical and/or mental ability to carry out the essential duties of the job and may be required upon appointment to permanent positions or positions which demand a greater degree of physical effort or fitness.
+- 10.1 The objective of a job-related medical examination is to ensure that individuals are medically capable of performing the essential duties of the position for which they have been given a written conditional offer of employment. - 10.2 The medical examination shall relate to the individual's ability to carry out the essential duties of the job and may be required upon appointment to permanent positions or positions which demand a greater degree of physical effort or fitness.